jbrucker/home-log/backend/README.md

 The backend contains code for a REST Service that performs application logic and supplies/receives data to/from the front-end.

-Test:
+## Run a Local Test Server

 ```
+. ./bin/activate
 uvicorn app.main:app --reload
 ```
+Or invoke the `runserver.sh` script.

+- starts a server listening at <http://localhost:8000>
+- access OpenAPI documentation at `/docs` (<http://localhost:8000/docs>)
-- use a REST tool to access `/user/` endpoints.
+- or use a REST tool to access endpoints
-- access OpenAPI documentation

-Test Accounts
+### Test Accounts

 | username | email            | password |
 |----------|------------------|----------|
 | Jim      |jim@hackers.com   | hackme2  |
 | Harry    |harry@hackers.com | hackme2  |
 | Sally    |sally@hackers.com | hackme2  |

 ## VS Code Configuration